PayBy/PayBy-inApp-Android/cashdesk.md

 ## Deeplink
 The deeplink is also supported to call the payby cashdesk not only int the system application such as SMS,browser,but also int the customer webview of third part application.

-Now,Payby has supported two deeplinks,one is https://app.payby.com/open-iap-cashdesk,and the other is payby://payment/open-iap-cashdesk。Both of them need four parameters,and they can be found in:https://github.com/PayBy/PayBy-inApp-Android#parameter-preparation.
+Now,Payby has supported two deeplinks,one is https://app.payby.com/open-iap-cashdesk ,and the other is payby://payment/open-iap-cashdesk。Both of them need four parameters,and they can be found in:https://github.com/PayBy/PayBy-inApp-Android#parameter-preparation.

 The final deeplink may like as follows: